yeshwanthkesani/cloud/README.md

 Generally avoid commiting datasets in the cloud repo.
-Pull data directly from GitHub, Google Sheets and APIs.
+Pull datasets directly from other GitHub repos, Google Sheets and/or APIs.

 <!--
 Let's document trying [Cursor AI with Claude](https://cursor.com).